vitortyabe/TestAlgorithms/README.md

 * Query4: the relevant statements for this query are:
   * IIF: apply a rule when retrieving a value based on data from a different table
   * BETWEEN: retrieve the value associated inside an specific range
   * ORDER BY: retrieve the originated table, in primary level being ordered by grades "Nota" and secondly by name "Nome".
+For NULL values it brings the variable Valor on the ascending order.

 * Query7: the relevant statements for this query are:
   * UNION: simply joins the result of the two table withput considering interdependency of primary keys between them.